nathanl/authority/README.markdown

 <a name="controllers">
 ### Controllers

+If you're using Rails, ActionController support will be loaded in through a Railtie.
+Otherwise, you'll want to integrate it into your framework yourself.
+[Authority's controller](https://github.com/nathanl/authority/blob/master/lib/authority/controller.rb) is an excellent starting point.

 Anytime a controller finds a user attempting something they're not authorized to do, a [Security Violation](#security_violations_and_logging) will result.
 Controllers get two ways to check authorization:

 - `authorize_actions_for Llama` protects multiple controller actions with a `before_filter`, which performs a **class-level** check.
 If the current user is never allowed to delete a `Llama`, they'll never even get to the controller's `destroy` method.